mit-enclaves/linux/README.md

 ## Make Target

+### build the sm kernel module first

+  At the moment it requires to first build the sm kernel module.
+  In order to do so, go in build_linix/sm_kernel_module run 'make ARCH=riscv CROSS_COMPILE=riscv64-unknown-linux-gnu-' then 'make test'

 ### build_linux

-  to build the default vmlinux.
-At the moment it requires to first build the sm kernel module In order to do so, go in build_linix/sm_kernel_module run 'make ARCH=riscv CROSS_COMPILE=riscv64-unknown-linux-gnu-' then 'make test'
+  To build the default vmlinux.

 ### test_linux